Automattic/woocommerce-payments/readme.txt

 = Are there Terms of Service and data usage policies? =

-Absolutely!
 You can read our Terms of Service [here](https://en.wordpress.com/tos).

 == Screenshots ==